ISI-apex/hpsc-rtems/README.md

 * `plat`: shared platform configurations to be used by applications.
 * `rtps-r52`: produces `rtps-r52.img` containing the reference/test RTEMS
   application for the R52s in the RTPS subsystem.
+* `trch`: placeholder for a future reference/test RTEMS application for the TMR M4Fs in the TRCH subsystem.

 As a general rule of thumb, libraries should be independent of the RTEMS BSP, HPSC platform, and application (e.g., rtps-r52) configuration.